28 June 2019

-Dante Roscini teaches the elective course Managing International Trade and Investment in the Business, Government and the International Economy Unit.
-He joined the Harvard Business School faculty in 2008 and has published a number of cases and notes related to sovereign debt, monetary policy, central banking and international investment.
+Dante Roscini teaches Managing International Trade and Investment in the Business, Government and the International Economy Unit at Harvard Business School.
+He joined the Harvard Business School faculty in 2008 and has published extensively on sovereign debt, monetary policy, central banking and international investment.
 He holds an M.B.A. from Harvard and a summa cum laude Laurea degree in Nuclear Engineering from the University of Rome, Italy.
 Before coming back to HBS Prof. Roscini spent twenty years in investment banking with senior positions at three of the top US bulge bracket firms in New York and London.

 Mr. Rubin began his career in finance at Goldman, Sachs & Company in New York City in 1966.
 Mr. Rubin served as Vice-Chairman and Co-Chief Operating Officer from 1987-1990 and as Co-Senior Partner and Co-Chairman from 1990-1992.
 Before joining Goldman, he was an attorney at the firm of Cleary, Gottlieb, Steen & Hamilton in New York City from 1964-1966.

 Long active in public affairs, Mr. Rubin joined the Clinton Administration in 1993 as Assistant to the President for Economic Policy and as Director of the newly-created National Economic Council.
 At the NEC, he coordinated economic policy recommendations to the President and monitored the implementation of the President’s economic policy goals.